"I know that in this process, I am still learning, and I will always be a student of life."

 14 October 2024

-Meet Theodore Godson, a graduate of Haute École Francisco Ferrer and the creative force behind Living Rock.
-This collection is far more than Theodore's graduation project, as it marks the launch of his brand HOLYMPUS.
+Meet Theodore Godson, a graduate of Haute École Francisco Ferrer and the creative force behind HOLYMPUS.
+Theodore's graduation project titled Living Rock is far more than just a collection, as it marks the launch of his brand by proposing its first-ever wardrobe system for FW24.
 With roots in Congo and Greece, the visionary graduate blends his cultural heritage with innovative design, inviting us to explore a world where identity and comfort converge.
 This collection draws inspiration from the rich mineral resources of his homeland, conveying a powerful message about exploitation and sustainability.
 Living Rock is part of the exhibition FUTURE GENERATION: Graduate Show, at MAD Brussels, until November 16th, 2024.
 Get to know the visionary behind HOLYMPUS, and catch a glimpse of the future of fashion.

 Silhouette 3